 In addition, a healthy woman can eat less than 1/2 cup of button mushrooms to greatly reduce the risk of developing breast cancer.

 Finally, this vegetable contains high amounts of copper.
-In addition, they are rich in the nutrients like vitamins C, D, and B; and the minerals selenium, iron, magnesium, phosphorous, potassium, and zinc
+In addition, they are rich in nutrients like vitamins C, D, and B; and the minerals selenium, iron, magnesium, phosphorous, potassium, and zinc

 Is Button Mushroom Farming Profitable?

 The easily saleable product is the fresh mushroom.
 However, canned mushrooms in brine solution have potential retail values.
-This product has also longer shelf life.
+This product also has a longer shelf life.
 Mushrooms are highly popular in Asian countries such as China, India, and Japan.
 Asia holds the majority of the market share of global mushroom consumption and is closely followed by North America and Europe.
 Europe is the leader in mushroom production and processing.

 The global mushroom market has shown remarkable growth in recent years and is also showing attractive market potential for the future.
 The major importing countries are the USA, UAE, Russia, The Netherlands, Germany, the UK, Switzerland, Denmark, Israel, and Sweden.
 However, the increasing development of high-yield systems, rising saturation in demand, and consumer shifts towards value-added products are the major driving factors.